 Vireoo Pro for the hospitality market

-Keep your customers there longer.
+Keep your customers enjoying their leisure time for longer.

 What Our Customers Say

-Great heater and very eco-friendly also cheap to run, we went for the ‘Imus’ and it is nice and compact but gives out a good amount of heat and instantly.
+Great heater and very eco-friendly also cheap to run.
+We went for the ‘Imus’ and it is nice and compact but gives out a good amount of heat and instantly.
 Safe touch feature is great meaning you don’t have to worry about pets or little ones.

 Purchased it over a year ago and it has been used daily during the winter months.
 I have it in the office to provide extra heat and take it home in the summer for enjoyment of Summer evenings.
 We absolutely love our Imus!